heedy/heedy/README.md

 #### Watch frontend

-To edit the frontend, you will want a debug build, and then run the following
+To edit the frontend, you will want to run the following:

 ```
 make watch